ksadhere/alx-system_engineering-devops/README.md

 # alx-system_engineering-devops
-This is second project as an ALX Full Stack Software Engineer.
-It is project to enable understand shell basics
+This is my second project as an ALX Full Stack Software Engineer.
+It is to enable me understand shell basics.